Scholarships and Deadlines

 SEA awards approximately $1,000,000 per year in both need-based and merit scholarships to students participating in SEA Semester.
 Over 50% of our students receive some sort of financial assistance; out of those, 95% receive aid directly from SEA.

 Please submit all applications and supporting documents to the SEA Financial Aid Office.

-SEA offers one $7,500 Presidential Scholarship for each SEA Semester class (excluding SEA Summer Session).
+One Presidential Scholarship of $7,500 is awarded for every Fall and Spring SEA Semester class (excludes summer programs).
 This is our most prestigious award.
-Criteria are: Academic excellence, community service and leadership experience.
+Criteria are: academic excellence, community service and leadership experience.
 Apply for this scholarship by submitting a one-page essay describing your qualifications and a nomination form.
 Applicants for the Presidential Scholarship will be automatically considered for a Dean’s Award.

 Support for Presidential Scholarships is provided by named endowed funds.
 Some of these scholarship funds consider need.

 Fremont A. and Eleanor C. Chandler Endowed Scholarship Fund